twilio-professional-services/flex-recover-non-graceful-disconnects/README.md

 ### Flex `endConferenceOnExit` Idiosyncracies
 Flex automatically updates `endConferenceOnExit` for the entire task reservation every time a conference update comes in (as well as on task acceptance - when the conference is created).
 And any time there are two or less active participants, it unavoidably sets `endConferenceOnExit` to `true`.
 This is a safeguard which is valid in most cases (just not this scenario where we are wanting the customer to remain connected to the Twilio conference on non-graceful agent disconnection).

-We've worked around by essentially undoing the OOTB Flex conference participant update when it happens - but it does introduce split-second transient periods where `endConferenceOnExit` will be `true` for the two participants in conference (until our explicit API call executes to apply our desired settings).
+We've worked around by essentially undoing the OOTB Flex conference participant update when it happens - but it does introduce split-second transient periods where `endConferenceOnExit` will be `true` for the two participants in conference (until our `participant-modify` event handler's explicit API call executes to apply our desired settings).

-Also, the best place to execute this participant logic is in the exiting `ConferenceMonitor` of our flex-dialpad-addon-plugin (which we've made available through the above mentioned [branch](https://github.com/twilio-professional-services/flex-dialpad-addon-plugin/tree/recover-non-graceful-disconnects)).

 A Flex feature request has been logged - to ideally allow this native Flex behavior to be configurable or overridden.

 ### Use of Twilio Sync for State Model
 For the purposes of PoC, this solution uses a Global Sync Map for modelling conference state between Flex and the various event handlers on the backend.
 Twilio Sync should not be used for this purpose in a Production environment, as it will not scale to any amount of significant call volume, and may result in rate limiting errors.
 A self-hosted database should be used for managing this state.

-### Edge Cases
-Lots of testing will reveal these.
-The current state is largely focused on the happy path, where remaining participants are active calls (not on hold) and nobody decides to intervene and drop from the conference during the reconnect orchestration.

-It also assumes a single page refresh by the agent.
-What if they refresh while the modal dialog is active and the reconnect process is happening?

 ### Reporting Impact
 We've added a `followed_by` attribute to the Insights `conversations` object within task attributes.
 Whenever the agent disconnects ungracefully, we set this to `followed_by = "Reconnect Agent"` - which is something you can then report on via Flex Insights.